 The Northern Route

 You will have the option to visit the magnificent Grand Canyon past Ash Fork.
-Simply take Exit 165 and follow Historic Route 66 for this detour.
-Drive through Coconino National Forest and take Exit 195 towards AZ-89A past Flagstaff to visit Sedona for another optional detour.
+Afterwards, drive through Coconino National Forest and visit Sedona for another optional detour.

-Continue driving on I-40 if you don't take these detours.
-You may stop and visit the Petrified National Park and Meteor Crater as they are directly located on the interstate,
+You won't need to make a detour to visit the Petrified National Park and Meteor Crater as they are directly located on the interstate,

-Keep left to stay on I-40 East as you enter the state of Texas.
-Continue along the I-40 until you reach Amarillo, where you can stop to see the Cadillac Ranch, a quirky installation piece of ten upright Cadillac cars.
-From here, take Exit 78 for US-287 South toward Fort Worth.
+Following the interstate, you will reach Amarillo, where you can stop to see the Cadillac Ranch, a quirky installation piece of ten upright Cadillac cars.

 The Southern Route

-Follow CA-94 out of San Diego and take Exit 9B for CA-125 and then Exit 18B for Interstate 8 (I-8).
-Drive through Cuyamaca Rancho State Park.
+Follow CA-94 out of San Diego and drive through Cuyamaca Rancho State Park.
 Take in the scenery as you drive on Sunrise National Scenic Byway.